-When school was over, I gathered my homework and headed to the appointed spot with two or three friends.
+When school was over, I gathered my homework and headed to the appointed spot with two or three friends who had agreed to meet me there.
 We arrived at the corner before Chester, so we waited for him to arrive.
 When finally we saw him coming, in a group of his friends, I nervously stepped into the street and waited.

 The Devil in Decorum

 I thought we would talk first, discuss our differences, and I planned to insist on apologies for the girl I was walking home the evening of the insults to her, and for myself, for the many unkind things he had said.
 Was I surprised when he walked up to me, and without hesitation, swung a punch that split my lower lip and knocked me off my feet!
 Before I knew what had happened I was on my back in the gravel, wrestling, with Chester on top of me!